kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 ### persistentVolumeClaim

-Allows connecting a `PersistentVolumeClaim` to a vm disk.
+Allows connecting a `PersistentVolumeClaim` to a VM disk.

-These types of disks make sense to use when the VirtualMachine's disk needs to persist after a VirtualMachine terminates.
-This allows for the VirtualMachine's data to remain persistent between restarts.
+Use a PersistentVolumeClain when the VirtualMachine's disk needs to persist after the VM terminates.
+This allows for the VM's data to remain persistent between restarts.

 For KubeVirt to be able to consume the disk present on a PersistentVolume's filesystem, the disk must be named `disk.img` and be placed in the root path of the filesystem.
 Currently the disk is also required to be in raw format.